sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/README.md

 # Challenges Faced Recently, updated reversely

-## 3. INGESTBASE: A Declarative Data Ingestion System
+## 3. INGESTBASE: A Declarative Data Ingestion System, Arxiv, Jan, 2017
 [Paper](https://arxiv.org/pdf/1701.06093v1.pdf)

 Declarative language to do ingestion logic on data and preprocessing, as data is ingested in the system.